COVID-19 Lockdown Trends in Multifamily (Webinar Summary)

 The Google Translate App is just the ticket.
 Just type or speak what you want to say in your native language and Translate will it into the desire target language.
 Turn the smartphone sideways and Translate will use the entire screen to display the translated text so your residents can read it!
 Super helpful on so many fronts...

-Printing work orders, losing work orders, can't read work orders, selectively ignoring work orders, tracking work orders, logging-in completed work orders, etc, etc....
+Do any of these sound familiar?
+Printing work orders, losing work orders, illegible work orders, selectively ignoring work orders, tracking work orders, logging-in completed work orders, etc.

 Paper work orders are a drag on so many fronts and are the number one bottleneck to getting resident service requests done in a timely manner.
-So much time is wasted in the manual shuffling of paper, not to mention capturing reliable, non-reputable repair data like timestamps, photos, videos, technician comments and putting all of this in one place is extremely difficult.
+So much time is wasted in the manual shuffling of paper, not to mention capturing objective, reliable repair data like timestamps, photos, videos, and technician comments.
+Then, putting all of this data in one place so you can actually us it is extremely difficult.

-The ServusConnect Technician App changes all of that.
-This convenient app is extremely easy to use, even for the least technically-astute members of your staff!
-Digital work orders are delivered directly to your technician's smartphone and color-coded by severity, sorted by date-received.
+The NetVendor Maintenance App changes all of that.
+This convenient apartment maintenance app is extremely easy to use, even for the least technically-astute members of your staff!
+Digital work orders are delivered directly to your technician's smartphone and color-coded by severity and then sorted by date received.

-When it's time to start the repair, your technicians simply click Accept and start the job - when they are done, they press Complete and move on to the next request.
-Photo & video-capture capabilities are built-in, allowing for more comprehensive repair documentation.
+When it's time to start the repair, your technicians simply click Accept and start the job.
+When they are done, they press Complete and move on to the next request.
+Photo and video-capture capabilities are built-in, allowing for more comprehensive repair documentation.

 Timestamps of all of these actions are automatically captured in the app allowing managers to easily piece together the lifecycle of a repair along with actions taken.
-All of this data is actively synced to the ServusConnect Cloud and easily accessible for manager review and reporting.
+All of this data is easy for managers to access, review, and report on.

-ServusConnect also has the ability to integrate with existing Property Management Systems via API (including MRI Software), simplifying deployments and training for staff.
+NetVendor Maintenance also integrates with existing Property Management Systems via API (including MRI, Yardi, and RealPage), simplifying deployments and training for staff.

 4. HD Supply Easy Order App